Klipper3d/klipper/docs/Sensorless_Homing.md

 microsteps:    # number of microsteps per full step of the motor
 run_current:   # value in amps
 diag1_pin: !   # pin on the MCU where DIAG1 is connected (active low)
-driver_SGT: 0  # tuning value for sensorless homing, set to 0 as a start
+driver_SGT:    # tuning value for sensorless homing
 ```

 The above snippet configures a TMC2130 for the stepper on the X axis.
 Make sure to fill in the missing values based on your configuration.

+The `driver_SGT` value describes the threshhold when the driver reports a stall.
+On some TMCs (e.g. 2209) the values go from 0 (least sensitive) to 255 (most sensitive).
+Look this up in the TMCs Datasheet.
+The TMC2130s values go form -64 (most sensitive) fo 64 (least sensitive).

 If you have a CoreXY machine, you can configure one stepper driver for X and the other for Y homing as you would on a cartesian printer.
 Be aware that Klipper needs both `DIAG1` pins connected to the MCU.
 It is not sufficient to use only one signal from one of the stepper drivers (as it is possible on e.g. Marlin).